m2lines/convection-parameterization-in-CAM/README.md

 require revisions to these files in future.

-In addition to the files in [/YOG_convection](/YOG_convection) containing the parameterisation, this files here are required:
+In addition to the files in [/YOG_convection](/YOG_convection) containing the parameterisation, these files here are also required:

 - `nn_interface_CAM.F90` - The interface for performing conversion from CAM variables and grid into the variables/grid expected by the YOG parameterisation.
 - `yog_intr.F90` - The interface between the CAM model and the YOG parameterisation.